 When cleaning hard floors and carpets, both models excelled in picking up various sizes of debris without any issues.

-However, in our Carpet Deep Clean test, which we test by embedding sand in carpets and weighing their dustbins after a timed run, the Dreame outperformed the Roborock, removing more embedded sand in our tests.
+However, in our Carpet Deep Clean evaluation, which we evaluate by embedding sand in carpets and weighing their dustbins after a timed run, the Dreame outperformed the Roborock, removing more embedded sand.

-Additionally, the Dreame’s single roller resisted pet hair tangles better than Roborock’s dual rollers, with only 26% of hair caught compared to Roborock’s 59%.
+Additionally, Dreame’s single roller resisted pet hair tangles better than Roborock’s dual rollers, with only 26% of hair caught compared to Roborockโs 59%.

 Mopping Features and Performance

-They both also have edge-mopping capabilities with extending mop pads.
-The Dreame’s auto-extending mop pad provided better coverage, even reaching under doors and furniture.
+Both robot vacuums also have edge-mopping capabilities, but only Dreame’s mop pads extend.
+The Dreameโs auto-extending mop pad provided better coverage, even reaching under doors and furniture.

 Both models also allow water dispensing control via their apps.

-In our dried-on stain tests, the Dreame slightly edged out the Roborock with a score of 92 versus 88, though with the margin of error, that margin was negligible.
+In our dried-on stain evaluations, the Dreame slightly edged out the Roborock, scoring 92 versus 88, although with the margin of error, those scores might as well be a tie.

-However, what really sets these mopping systems apart are their fully featured charging docks.
-Both mopping systems stand out with fully featured charging docks that handle nearly every aspect of cleaning and maintenance:
+What really sets these mopping systems apart are their fully featured charging docks.
+Both mopping systems have charging docks that handle nearly every aspect of cleaning and maintenance:

 - Recharge the robots